-Besides visiting the Boulders, there are plenty of other things to do and places to see in and around Moeraki village.
+Besides visiting the Boulders, there are plenty of other things to do and places to see in and around Moeraki village and the spectacular coastline!

 See the Penguins and Seals and Walk to Katiki Point Lighthouse

 Moeraki is not just famous for its boulders – it’s also a wonderful place to see both Yellow-eyed Penguins and Blue Penguins.
 You could also spot Fur Seals and many other birds.

 The lighthouse walk at Katiki Point Lighthouse is an easy walk that can take anywhere from 20 minutes up to an hour and is a great place to head out to not just for the spectacular scenery, but also for the chance to spot some of New Zealand’s unique wildlife.

 Start at the end of Lighthouse Road.
 You can get some great close up views, but remember: never disturb, touch or feed the penguins or seals.
 They are all protected species and their space must be respected at all times.
 You can however take as many photos as you wish from a distance!